LonelyPorter/SnipSketchOCR_ja/README.md

   * (more update soon...)

 ## Note
-It is not guranteed to recoginzed the text 100% correct!
+It is not guaranteed to recoginzed the text 100% correct!

 ## References
 [PyTorch](https://pytorch.org/)